mzur/coffee-dev-grunt/README.md

 In this setup you will find two directories, `src/` and `test-src/`.
 The `src/` directory is for the source code of your application.
 The `test-src/` directory is for the Jasmine unit tests.

+### Developement

 When you start developing your application, you have to start up the Karma server for running the tests first:

 ```
 karma start
 ```

-This will launch Firefox as test runner by default.
+This will launch PhantomJS as test runner by default but you can add several other browsers, too.

-### Developement

 Run `grunt watch` for developing your application.
 This will watch all files in `src/` and `test-src/` and compile them on any change to `dev/` or `test/` respectively.
 After that all tests are run.